 - 1 tablespoon tahini paste

 - 2 teaspoons sugar

-- 4 tablespoons roasted chili oil with some chili sediment (see note above)
+- 4 tablespoons roasted chili oil with some chili sediment (see note)

-- 1 tablespoons fermented chili broad bean paste (see note above)
+- 1 tablespoons fermented chili broad bean paste (see note)

 - Kosher salt

-- 3 tablespoons finely chopped preserved Sichuan mustard root or stems (see note above)
+- 3 tablespoons finely chopped preserved Sichuan mustard root or stems (see note)

 - 2 medium cloves garlic, finely minced

 - 2 tablespoons shaoxing wine (see note)

 Place mushrooms in the bowl of a food processor and process until pieces no larger than 1/2-inch remain, about 6 short pulses.
 Transfer to a small saucepan.
 Add vegetable oil stir to combine.
 Place over medium-high heat and cook, stirring occasionally, until mushroom places shrink and are deep golden brown, about 8 minutes.
 Pour through a fine mesh strainer set over a small bowl.
 Reserve mushroom pieces and discard all but 1 tablespoon oil.